PAUL34913/general-studies/README.md

-# Javascript Studies and Resources
+# General Studies and Resources